 The first steps you should take when your side mirror is broken depends on how it happened.
 If someone hit your car while it was parked or on the road resulting in the damage to your side mirror, the first thing you will need to do is file a police report.
 You will also need to file a police report if the side mirror was damaged by vandalism.
 The police report is usually required to get the insurance company to pay the claim.
-If your side mirror was broken by other means, such as a storm or other “act of God” then you don’t need to file a report.
+If your side mirror was broken by other means, such as a storm or another natural disaster, then you don’t need to file a report.

 If someone hits your parked car and breaks your side mirror, their insurance is responsible for paying for the damage.
 But what do you do when it’s a hit and run?
 Often if your car is parked on the street or in a parking lot and someone clips your mirror, they don’t bother to wait around for you to come out and get their information.

 If someone does a hit and run, either you or your insurance will be footing the bill.
 Your car insurance will pay for the side mirror damage if you carry uninsured motorist coverage and file a police report.
 If you do not have uninsured motorist coverage you will have to pay for the repairs yourself.